Thursday, November 23, 2023

 • Do we have a customer hotline, chat support or email address to receive such complaints, comments or suggestions?

-• Do we provide a clear explanation of our shipping or return policy?
+• Do we provide clear explanation on our shipping or return policy?

-• Are we proactive in observing customer-related issues such as delayed deliveries or damaged goods, before they escalate into a full-blown crisis?
+• Are we proactive in observing a customer-related issue such as delayed deliveries or damaged goods before they escalate into full-blown crisis?

 • Do we have a crisis management plan?
 If a disgruntled customer mocks us on a viral video shared on Facebook or file a complaint at DTI’s Consumer Protection without consulting us, what do we do?

-The customer journey should not end when the customer pays and gets the product.
+The customer journey should not end when customer pays and gets the product.
 Customer relationship management is needed.
-If applicable, we can upsell new products we think is suitable based on customers’ previous purchase recorded on the CRM system.
+If applicable, we can up sell new products we think is suitable based on customer’s previous purchase recorded on CRM system.

 As we must have realized by now, success in online business comes after a long and winding road, pockmarked with customer complaints, rising operating expenses, labor disputes or currency exchange fluctuations that are common in an online business.

-But the biggest silver lining is that we learn from each of these mistakes, helping us emerge with more wisdom to make that push toward achieving our business goals.
+But the biggest silver lining we can find is that we learn from each of these mistakes, helping us emerge with more wisdom to make that push towards achieving our business goals.